 As language evolves, so do the terms and ways in which people - particularly those who do not fall on the gender binary - want to be addressed.
-Instead of being referred to by either "He" or "She" pronouns, some students may prefer to be addressed by their name directly, or by other pronouns such as "They/Them".
-Students may prefer to use alternative honorifics such as "Mx." (pronounced "Mix") instead of "Mr./ Ms./Mrs." It is important for faculty and staff to familiarize themselves with these alternative forms of address, and for the law school administration to expect that faculty honor the need of any students to be addressed in accordance with their identity.
+Instead of being referred to by either "He/Him/His" or "She/Her/Hers" pronouns, some students may prefer to be addressed by their name directly, or by other pronouns such as "They/Them/Their."
+Students may prefer to use alternative honorifics such as "Mx." (pronounced "Mix") instead of "Mr./Ms./Mrs.", or to simply use their first names.
+It is important for faculty and staff to familiarize themselves with these alternative forms of address, and for the law school administration to expect that faculty honor the need of any students to be addressed in accordance with their identity.
 See Section VIII.C. ("Pronouns and Name Usage") below for more information on appropriate and affirming identity language.